TalhoukLab/PrOType/array_classifier/README.md

 1. `cd` into the `3_Supervised` directory from the main working directory.
 2. Open `Parameters.sh` with your favourite text editor.
-3. Specify the paramters specific to your system and purpose.
+3. Specify the parameters specific to your system and purpose.
     * **user**: enter your username for your system.
 Type `whoami` in the command line of the server if you are uncertain.
     * type: specify the platform type of the gene expression data you require (affy or agil)
     * **dataSet**: specify the name of the dataset you are calling
     * **reps**: number of bootstrap resamples to perform per algorithm
     * **IsHousekeepingNormalized**: "TRUE" indicates you are using housekeeping normalized data for your analysis.
 The normalization/no-normalization is decided during the gene mapping section.
     * **normalizeBy**: The type of normalization to perform on the data set.
 No normalization is recommended.
 See the package `splendid` for further details.
     * **minVar**: The minimum variance a gene should have across samples.
-If above minVar, it is dropped.
+Genes with variance less than `minVar` are dropped.
     * **threshold**: Predicted labels receive a class of "unclassified" whenever the largest predicted probability of a sample is less than the specified threshold.
 See implementation in `splendid:::class_threshold`.
-    * **normType**: if normalizeBy is not None, then select the type of normalization (conventional or robust)
+    * **normType**: if `normalizeBy` is not None, then select the type of normalization (conventional or robust)
     * **workDir**: your working directory (path where this pipeline exists)
     * **outputDir**: the output directory (path where pipeline outputs will be stored)
     * **inputDir**: path of the raw input data used for clustering (may be same as output directory for the unsupervised analysis, since results of that analysis are being called here)